A Comprehensive Review of the Video-to-Text Problem: Methods for Generating Video Descriptions

 \subsection{Description Generation-specific Evaluation Metrics}

+In the literature for NLG-based techniques to address the VTT problem, authors have reported some automatic assessments.
+The majority of them have come from the metrics used for machine translation and image captioning tasks.
+For the VTT translation task, the state-of-the-art works report several $n$-gram-overlap-based metrics to automatically evaluate the quality of the output text (candidate) with the dataset's paired descriptions (references), being the most-reported metrics: \begin{itemize} \item \emph{BLEU} (Bilingual Evaluation Understudy~\citep{Papineni2002BLEU:Translation}, 2002), based on $n$-gram precision; \item \emph{ROUGE} (Recall Oriented Understudy of Gisting Evaluation~\citep{Lin2004Rouge:Summaries}, 2004), based on $n$-gram recall; \item \emph{METEOR} (Metric for Evaluation of Translation with Explicit Ordering~\citep{Banerjee2005METEOR:Judgments}, 2005), based on $n$-gram with synonym matching; and \item \emph{CIDEr} (Consensus-based Image Description Evaluation~\citep{Vedantam2015CIDEr:Evaluation}, 2015), based on precision and recall by \textit{TF-IDF} weighting of $n$-gram similarity. \end{itemize}

+A range of other automated metrics has been proposed for machine translation.
+The explicit semantic match metrics define the similarity between human-written references and model generated candidate by extracting semantic information units from text beyond $n$-grams.
+These metrics operate on semantic and conceptual levels and correlate well with human judgments~\citep{Celikyilmaz2020EvaluationSurvey}.
+The \emph{SPICE} (Semantic Proportional Image Captioning Evaluation~\citep{Anderson2016SPICE:Evaluation}, 2015) metric has also been reported for video captioning.
+This metric uses scene graphs to parse the candidate sentence to semantic tokens, such as object classes, relationship types, or attribute types.
+In this section, we present the definition of these metrics and briefly discuss their advantages and limitations.
+For more details on the evaluation of text generation models, we refer the reader to \citet{Celikyilmaz2020EvaluationSurvey}, a recent review on NLG evaluation methods.

 Early video description generation works~\citep{Guadarrama2013Youtube2text:Recognition, Krishnamoorthy2013GeneratingKnowledge, Rohrbach2013TranslatingDescriptions} used the \emph{SVO Accuracy} to measure whether the generated SVO triplets coheres with ground truth.
 This metric does not evaluate the quality of the generated sentence.
-This evaluation metric aims to focus on the matching of general semantics and ignores visual and language details.
+It aims to focus on the matching of general semantics and ignores visual and language details.

 \textbf{Bilingual Evaluation Understudy computation (BLEU)}~\citep{Papineni2002BLEU:Translation} is based on the match between $n$-grams (a sequence of $n$ words) of the candidate sequence and one or some reference sequences. \emph{BLEU} is a weighted geometric mean of $n$-gram \emph{precision} scores, defined as: